The group honoringourfallen.org held a virtual reading Monday of names of armed forces members who have given their lives in service since 9/11.

 Herzog also said the group would be celebrating the renaming of a Los Alamitos interchange of the San Gabriel River (605) Freeway in memory of a Long Beach soldier killed in the line of duty in Afghanistan.

-The official unveiling of the renamed interchange of the 605 Freeway at Katella Avenue as the United States Army Sergeant Thomas R. MacPherson Memorial Interchange will happen later this year.
-Herzog told City News Service that she hopes to do it on Oct.
-12, which will be the eighth anniversary of his death.
+The official unveiling of the renamed interchange of the 605 Freeway at Katella Avenue as the United States Army Sergeant Thomas R. MacPherson Memorial Interchange will occur this year.
+Herzog told City News Service she hopes the ceremony will be held Oct.
+12, the eighth anniversary of his death.

 >> Want to read more stories like this?
 Get our Free Daily Newsletters Here!Follow us: